php-amqp/php-amqp/README.md

 ### Notes & limitations

-- Nested header arrays may contain only string values.
-Other warnings trigger a warning
 - You can't share any of AMQP API objects (`AMQPConnection`, `AMQPChannel`, `AMQPQueue`, `AMQPExchange`) between threads.
 Use a separate connection per thread.
 - There may only be one persistent connection